apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Represents a list of environment variables to set in the container.
+<p>List of environment variables to set in the container.
-This field cannot be updated.</p>
+Cannot be updated.</p>
 </td>
 </tr>
 <tr>